MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 is reached ({{recursive-behavior}} step 1), but might also be appropriate when the maximum response size is reached, or when responding before fully chasing dependencies would improve performance.
-When omitting certain RRSets, recursive resolvers SHOULD prioritize information from higher priority ServiceForm records over lower priority ServiceForm records.
+When omitting certain RRSets, recursive resolvers SHOULD prioritize information for smaller-SvcPriority records.

 As discussed in {{client-behavior}}, clients MUST be able to fetch additional information that is required to use a SVCB record, if it is not included